After Allegations Of Toxic Culture, Southern Poverty Law Center Tries To Move Forward

 SPLC has also hired an outside consultant to analyze its workplace culture and make recommendations for reform.

-Conversations with current and former SPLC employees reveal how the organization, which is focused on social justice, has wrestled internally with a lack of inclusion, and a management structure that concentrated power.
+Conversations with current and former SPLC employees reveal how the organization, which is focused on social justice, has wrestled internally with a lack of inclusion and a management structure that concentrated power.

-"While there might have been increased diversity over the years there was still not equity and there is still not inclusion," said Dana Vickers Shelley.
-She was a director of public affairs at SPLC from Nov.
-2012 to March 2014 and is now executive director of the ACLU of Maryland.
+"While there might have been increased diversity over the years, there was still not equity and there is still not inclusion," said Dana Vickers Shelley.
+She was a director of public affairs at SPLC from November 2012 to March 2014 and is now executive director of the ACLU of Maryland.
 "You can hire faces.
-You can say look we're diverse but if the decisions are still being made by the white people in leadership then you do not have inclusion."
+You can say, 'Look, we're diverse,' but if the decisions are still being made by the white people in leadership, then you do not have inclusion."

 Shelley says the SPLC's brand promise is broken.